Mentors4EDU/Bisq-Proposal/README.md

 Likely some sort of risk disclosure will need to be implemented that is site-wide and usage specific.
 This is due to the nature of exchanges and social trading in general, and the disclosure text can be open-sourced or within the public domain.

 ## Regarding Privacy
+I think users can have the option of being public to an extent *(description and site profile fields)*, or having some level of anonymity or pseudonymity.
+There has been comments in the past regarding levels of pseudonymity, and I believe the network can still have privacy-centric aspects to it.
+This will be one of the key focuses or aspects to look at in regards to development.

 # Roadmap